CatGuy1300/AP2_EX3/README.md

 ## Files And Directories
 #### Directories
-There are 3 main Directories in the project:
+There are some main Directories in the project:
+1. model: There are the model's files
+2. view_model: there are the view_model's files
+3. views: there are the view's files
+4. res: there are resources, like layouts.
 #### Files
-The main files are the src code files, like the FlightModel.cs, MainWindow.cs, their xaml files, and dll files (like scottPlot)
+The main files are the src code files, like the FGModel.java,  ViewModel.java,  Joystick.java, MainActivity.java, and the xml for the MainActivity layout, activity_main.xml.

 ## Development
-This app was developed on android studio using java.
+This app was developed on android studio using java

 ## Installation and Running